Dricmoy/TwitchClipper/README.md

 # TwitchClipper
-Captures the best moment from the rizzler Kai Cenat.
+Captures the best moment from our favourite twitch streamers.